|

 List unsubscribe URL method

-When recipients click on the unsubscribe link in their email clients, the link will lead them to the web page you created where they can confirm and complete the unsubscription.
+When recipients click on Unsubscribe, the list-unsubscribe URL will lead them to the web page you created.
+Here, they can confirm the unsubscribe reason and complete the unsubscription.
 You can also allow immediate removal without confirmation.
-Ensure users don’t need to log in on this page because that can be aggravating for people looking to quickly unsubscribe.

 Regardless of the method you choose, it’s a good idea to send feedback to the recipients, providing information about the unsubscribe action.
 This email can include details about the success of the unsubscribe request plus you can express regret to see them go.